-The recent acquisition, by Four Seasons, of the parcel immediately to the north will provide an opportunity to expand this thriving business.
-This expansion could also provide incentive for business development on adjacent parcels, to leverage the regular traffic generated by the Four Seasons site.
+Four Seasons acquisition of the parcel immediately to the north of its main campus will provide an opportunity to expand this thriving business.
+This expansion could also provide incentive for business development on adjacent parcels, leveraging the regular traffic generated by the Four Seasons site.